 (d) the average male salary exceeds the company average

 Answer: (d).
 The WHERE clause limits rows to male employees, so the grouped AVG(salary) is the average male salary per department.
 The subquery in HAVING has no filter, so it computes the average over all employees company-wide.
-The result is departments where male average pay beats the overall company average (see the solved page).
+The result is departments where male average pay beats the overall company average (see the full solution).

-The pattern is stable across years.
-The basics block (Q1 to Q4) tests the duplicate semantics of SELECT and the DDL, DML, DCL split, and these are quick one-mark scores if you never confuse projection with selection.
-The join and grouping block (Q5 to Q8) rewards knowing that HAVING can stand without GROUP BY and that a full outer join dominates the others.
-The subquery block (Q9 to Q12) is the two-mark territory: master ALL versus ANY, the empty-set trap, correlated counting for ranking, and IN versus a join, and most nested-query variants become mechanical.
+The pattern is stable across the years these questions span.
+The basics block (Q1 to Q4) tests the duplicate semantics of SELECT, the empty-relation trap in a Cartesian product, and the DDL, DML, DCL split; those are quick scores once you stop confusing projection with selection.
+The join and grouping block (Q5 to Q8) rewards knowing that HAVING can stand without GROUP BY and that a full outer join dominates the other three.
+The subquery block (Q9 to Q12) is where the longer, multi-step questions sit: master ALL versus ANY, correlated counting for ranking, and the way a plain join multiplies rows where IN does not, and most nested-query variants become mechanical.

 For the reasoning behind joins and subqueries, work through our SQL Queries and Joins in DBMS deep dive, then drill the practice sets in the DBMS learn module.
 GATE aspirants get the full DBMS sequence inside GATE Guidance by Sanchit Sir.
 Solve, revisit the ones you missed, and come back a week later; the second pass is where accuracy under time is built.